Discover Amsterdam

 Image from Koen Smilde

+The village of Volendam is known for its traditional costumes, music and fish, whilst the characteristic tiny houses, made incredibly picturesque by the beautiful harbour, create an atmosphere of friendliness and romance.
 You can’t visit Volendam without throwing your head back and eating some herring like the Dutch do.
-As the Netherlands’ most famous fishing village, there’s plenty of opportunity to get your hands on some fresh fish, whether it’s the less intimidating kibbeling — little pieces of fried fish — or the aforementioned herring, which is best eaten raw with onions.
-Visit a few fish stalls along the harbour or take a seat at one of the many seafood restaurants to get your fill.
+As the Netherlands’ most famous fishing village, there’s plenty of opportunity to get your hands on some fresh fish, whether it’s the less intimidating kibbeling — little pieces of fried fish — smoked eel, or the aforementioned herring, which is best eaten raw with onions.
+Visit a few fish stalls along the harbour, stroll along dyke as you watch the rippling water of the Markermeer or take a seat at one of the many seafood restaurants to get your fill.

 Look beyond the cheese in Edam